krutidadriwal/HMS/README.md

 Just open `index.html` in your browser.
 No additional setup required.

+here is the deployed page for directly accessing the game: [HIMYM Minesweeper](https://krutidadriwal.github.io/HMS/)

 > Tip: For full experience, allow your browser to autoplay audio.

 ## 🙌 Credits